rustyjosh/whale-fall/README.md

 ## Introduction

-A whale fall is when the carcass of a whale falls deep enough to the ocean floor that it isn't consumed by scavangers.
+A whale fall is when the carcass of a whale falls deep enough to the ocean floor that it isn't consumed by scavengers.
 It can create complex ecosystems of deep-sea organisms for decades.

 ## Contents